The "Troubled" Adolescent: Challenges and Resilience within Family and Multicultural Contexts

 The book is clinically focused and intended to build readers’ multicultural competence when working with youth and families.
 Six chapters focus on challenges and treatment for specific concerns, such as trauma- and stressor-related disorders, depression and anxiety, suicidal and nonsuicidal self-injury, eating disturbances, substance use disorders, and disruptive behaviors.
 The book balances theory and application, and provides information about screening, diagnosis (based on the DSM-V), prevention, and treatment.
 Chapters contain case vignettes, self-reflective questions, discussion questions, suggestions for working with adolescents, and key terms.
 Special attention is given to family and cultural expressions and explanations for disorders.
 Interactive learning opportunities are included as QR codes to meet diverse learning needs and to help readers apply information.

 Lovell, Jennifer L. and White, Joseph L., "The "Troubled" Adolescent: Challenges and Resilience within Family and Multicultural Contexts" (2018).
-Faculty-Authored Books.
+Faculty Bookshelf.
 68.